 CAMHS Services

-CAMHS services may be available in the child’s locality or at the regional centre they attend
+CAMHS services may be available in the child’s locality or at the regional centre they attend.

 Services for Adults

 May often be accessed via the GP.
 This is also relevant where the child has been an only child, affecting opportunity for their parents to access paediatric based services after their death, or where the young person themselves would prefer to have access to adult services.